-The Jackson Public School District believes that effective parent and family engagement programs must be designed to provide leadership for home and school partnerships and to promote schools' commitment to building level planning and improvement.
+The Jackson Public School District designs effective parent and family engagement programs that build school-level leadership and productive home partnerships.
 The Elementary and Secondary Education Act of 1965 (ESEA) amended as the Every Student Succeeds Act (ESSA) 2015 establishes the role of the school in involving parents and clarifies the relationship between the local school's role in parental and family participation and the role of the local educational agency (LEA).
-Research demonstrates that a positive impact on student success results when schools effectively involve parents and families.
-This policy contains three components: (1) parental and family involvement; (2) shared responsibilities for high student performance; and, (3) building capacity for involvement.
+Research demonstrates that a positive impact on scholar success results when schools effectively involve parents and families.
+This policy contains three components: (1) parental and family involvement; (2) shared responsibilities for high scholar performance; and, (3) building capacity for involvement.